wangxb96/HSNOE/README.md

 # HSNOE
-Code of the paper: Evolving Ras Pathway Activation from Cancer Gene Expression Data using Nature-inspired Ensemble Optimization
+Code of the paper: HSNOE: a Nature-inspired Ensemble Optimization for the Identification of Pan-cancer Ras Pathway Activation